 Notes

-1 This is a compilation of the Hospitals (Services Charges) Regulations 1984 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 10 September 2010 of the Hospitals (Services Charges) Regulations 1984 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table